Protecting the transaction

 🚧

-Make sure you've first integrated the client-side integration in order to generate the "request tokens" required for each call to the Risk and Filter API.
+Make sure you've first integrated your app in order to generate the "request tokens" required for each call to the Risk and Filter API.

 The$transaction activity is sent to the Risk API whenever a user makes a monetary transaction on your platform.
 The inline response can then be used to determine when to step up verification or to outright block the transaction.